gt3/ultra-router/README.md

 ```

 Right away you'll notice that ordering matters (like we'd expect in other forms of pattern matching).
-For example, there's a valid reason why `c` cannot precede `a` or `b`, while `a` or `b` could switch places.
+For example, there's a valid reason why `c` cannot precede `a` or `b`, while `a` or `b` could switch places based on the requirements given to us.

+> ✅ Equally important to note that no more than one match ever gets resolved.

 The API usage so far consists of three functions: spec, match, and prefixMatch, that are used to build our routing logic.